rohan2810/object-detection/README.md

 #### Object Detection
 - Copy the runs folder and the trim_35 folder or copy your own weights generated if you decided to retrain the model into the yolov5 folder
 - Please install pytorch using the first line given in yolo_detections.ipynb
-- Please do not run lines
+- Please ignore and do not run the following two lines
 -     !git clone https://github.com/ultralytics/yolov5)
 -     !python train.py --img 320 --batch 16 --epochs 200 --data dataset.yml --weights yolov5s.pt --workers 2
-- Please run all the other given lines to see the object detection model identifying the sphero
+- Please run all the other given lines besides the above two to see the object detection model identifying the sphero

 #### Preprocessing Data Steps
 - A sample video has been uploaded to test procedure - irobot/videos/trim_36.mp4